braye/bounceback/README.md

 Next, launch the client on the endpoint you wish to measure latency from, passing the hostname of the server with the `--host` argument.
 The client will begin passing packets to the server, and measuring the round-trip-time.
 It will report any significant excursions from mean, defined as 10x the rolling average of the last 256 packets.
 These outliers are automatically removed from the rolling average.

 There is throttling in place, such that the client will never send more than 60 packets/sec.
 This can be overriden with the `--rate` flag, which specifies the number of packets/second to send.

-**Warning:** The client currently doesn't recover from packet loss gracefully.
-This will be of limited use, it its current form, for troubleshooting dropped packets.